By default, a lot of WordPress themes leave you with the good old text editor to manage your text and images.

 Using custom fields is an excellent way to achieve more complex content management, but it’s not over user-friendly.

 There is a broad range of visual editor plugins for WordPress that add endless amounts of customizable options when adding content to a post.
-Again, these are very powerful, but they are also hefty – they can slow down sites.
+Again, these are very powerful, but they are also hefty – they can slow down sites – you want to improve your website, not slow it down!

 They are also not overly intuitive – if you’ve more than one content editor working on a site, it can sometimes be difficult to work out how things are done, how things are working and how not to break things when editing or adding new content.